 Hardware requirements

 Note that Intelligent Speaker now works without the need for a certified Intelligent Speaker.
 See the discussion above.
-TLDR: any microphone connected to your Teams Rooms on Windows will work, but a certified Intelligent Speaker will work better.
+TLDR: any microphone connected to Teams Rooms or a Copilot-licensed user laptop (PC or Mac) will work, but a certified Intelligent Speaker will work better.

 And that’s about it for hardware.